iotaledger/bee/bee-message/tip.md

 ## Unlocking Chain Script Locked Outputs

-Two of the introduced output types ([Alias](#alias-output), [NFT](#nft-output)) implement the so-called UTXO chain constraint.
-These outputs receive their unique identifiers upon creation, generated by the protocol, and carry it forward with them through transactions until they are destroyed.
-These unique identifiers (`Alias ID`, `NFT ID`) also function as global addresses for the state machines, but unlike <i>Ed25519 Addresses</i>, they are not backed by private keys that could be used for signing.
-The rightful owners who can unlock these addresses are defined in the outputs themselves.

-Since such addresses are accounts in the ledger, it is possible to send funds to these addresses.
-The unlock mechanism of such funds is designed in a way that **proving ownership of the address is reduced to the ability to unlock the corresponding output that defines the address.**

 ### Alias Locking & Unlocking

 A transaction may consume a (non-alias) output that belongs to an <i>Alias Address</i> by also consuming (and thus unlocking) the alias output with the matching `Alias ID`.
 This serves the exact same purpose as providing a signature to unlock an output locked under a private key backed address, such as <i>Ed25519 Addresses</i>.

-On protocol level, alias unlocking is done using a new unlock block type, called **Alias Unlock Block**.

 This unlock block is similar to the <i>Reference Unlock Block</i>.
 However, it is valid if and only if the input of the transaction at index `Alias Reference Unlock Index` is an alias output with the same `Alias ID` as the one derived from